-- This fact sheet uses the term gay and bisexual men to represent gay, bisexual, and other men who have sex with men. - Includes infections attributed to male-to-male sexual contact and injection drug use (men who reported both risk factors).
-Includes hemophilia, blood transfusion, perinatal exposure, and risk factors not reported or not identified. - Black refers to people having origins in any of the black racial groups of Africa.
-African American is a term often used for Americans of African descent with ancestry in
+- American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, the Republic of Palau, and the US Virgin Islands.
+Persons aged 13 to 24 are referred to as youth or young in this fact sheet. - This fact sheet uses the term gay and bisexual men to represent gay, bisexual, and other men who have sex with men. - Includes infections attributed to male-to-male sexual contact and injection drug use (men who reported both risk factors).
+Includes hemophilia, blood transfusion, perinatal exposure, and risk factors not reported or not identified.

-American

-- Changes in subpopulations with fewer HIV diagnoses can lead to a large percentage increase or decrease.
+- Black refers to people having origins in any of the black racial groups of Africa.
+African American is a term often used for Americans of African descent with ancestry in - Changes in subpopulations with fewer HIV diagnoses can lead to a large percentage increase or decrease.